andy-guttridge/tribehub_drf/testing.md

 ## Methodology

 A series of manual tests were devised for each endpoint.
-The test data set includes a number of users grouped into families.
+The test data set included a number of users grouped into families.
 Users with tribe administrative rights are called `chief1`, `chief2`, `chief3`, and each of these users is associated with a different tribe.
 Corresponding family members were created with numbers in the user names to signify which tribe they belong to, e.g. `family1a`, `family1b` are part of `chief1`'s tribe, `family2a`, `family2b` are part of `chief2`'s tribe, etc.

+Please note that object id numbers used in the test may vary in the screenshots and in the current state of the database, because some of the tests involved permanent deletion of objects, with similar objects subsequently recreated to continue testing.

 Tests were performed using the Django Rest Framework HTML interface running on a test server.
 Each endpoint has a heading below, with the corresponding tests and results.